YOU HEARD US

 2024

 ‘You Heard Us’ is a public art project that demonstrates the power of community engagement and collaboration.
 Developed over an extended period of time, it involved more than 100 participants who contributed their voices and stories.
-The project took place at two key locations: the Quaking Houses Community Centre and the Greenhills Centre in Wheatley Hill.

 Artists Lizzie Klotz and Luca Rutherford led the initiative, fostering a creative environment that encouraged participants to share their experiences and perspectives.
 This process not only aimed to enhance the local artistic landscape but also to foster connections within the community to be heard in sharing their lives with a strong sense of regional pride.
 The project highlights the significance of collective expression and serves as a testament to the impactful outcomes of participatory art practices.